maheshmb13/Traffic-Management/README.md

 ### OCR model

-The trained model is provided.
+Click [here](https://github.com/maheshmb13/Traffic-Management/tree/master/Licence%20Plate%20Recognition) to navigate to the folder.
+Model weights (ocrmodel.h5) are available in the directory.

 We collected 9 images of each character from internet.

 We created a basic CNN model using keras with categorical crossentropy loss.
 Trained it over the dataset (0-9 & A-Z characters).

-Pre-processing of test data like character segmentation, finding contours etc. are provided [here](License Plate Recognition/)
+Pre-processing of test data like character segmentation, finding contours etc. are provided [here](https://github.com/maheshmb13/Traffic-Management/tree/master/Licence%20Plate%20Recognition)

 A jupyter version is also provided for training and testing.